johnnywoo/wit/README.md

 # Wit is a template engine

-Wit combines syntax elements of shell script, python, haml, css and sql.
+Wit combines syntax elements of shell script, haml, css and sql.
 It's a template language with static typing.
 It's awesome.

 Pros: